Regular Worship Opportunities:

 5:30 pm Eucharist/Healing

-Co-Chaired by Denise Potvin and Lynda Makin, this group greets returning parishioners and welcome new visitors to the Sunday morning worship services.
+Chaired by Frances Homme, this group greets returning parishioners and welcome new visitors to the Sunday morning worship services.
 Volunteers need to arrive 20 minutes before a service to prepare visitor bags and greet parishioners.
 They also interact with visitors after the service and present a visitor bag.
 Greeters usually serve at one service once a month.

 Headed by Dawn Lynch, is responsible for caring for the altar, vestments, vessels, and altar linens of the parish.
 Altar Guild members prepare the sanctuary for services and frequently supervise the seasonal decoration of the sanctuary.
 Volunteers serve about once a month.
 Click here for more information.

 Schedules and arranges the flowers used in the sanctuary.
 Parishioners may provide flowers in memory or thanksgiving of a loved one, or to mark a special occasion.

 The choir sings at the 10:30 services and at special services.
 Members practice at 9:15 on Sunday mornings and at other times as called.
 Click here for more information.

 The ushers greet and assist worshipers, hand out service bulletins, answer questions, collects and presents the offering and directs worshipers to Eucharist.
 Volunteers serve on a rotating basis at the 10:30 a.m. service.